Published on October 11th, 2017 | by thec0re31

 Released: November 4, 2004

 The 6th title in the series kept it safe for the most part bringing back most of the mechanics from the previous title while adding much more content for returning players to enjoy.
 Deception would introduce a new mechanic that allowed players to break combos during a match and added hazardous environments which could immediately kill you or an opponent.
-Characters an additional fatality was included for each character and a new finish mechanic which would see your opponent committing a gruesome hara kiri(suicide).
+An additional fatality was included for each character and a new finish mechanic which would see your opponent committing a gruesome hara-kiri(suicide).

 Mortal Kombat: Armageddon